-The consolidated financial statements include the accounts of AmeriGas Partners, its operating subsidiary AmeriGas OLP, and its finance subsidiaries AmeriGas Finance Corp., AmeriGas Eagle Finance Corp., AP Eagle Finance Corp., and AmeriGas Finance LLC, each of which is 100% owned at September 30, 2019.
+The consolidated financial statements include the accounts of AmeriGas Partners, its operating subsidiary AmeriGas OLP, and its finance subsidiaries AmeriGas Finance Corp., AmeriGas Eagle Finance Corp., AP Eagle Finance Corp., and AmeriGas Finance LLC, each of which was 100% owned at September 30, 2019.
 Prior to September 30, 2019, AmeriGas Partners and AmeriGas OLP were under the common control of the General Partner.
-The General Partner of AmeriGas OLP did not have the ability to remove the General Partner or participate in the decision-making for AmeriGas OLP.
+The General Partner of AmeriGas Partners, which was also the general partner of AmeriGas OLP, made all decisions for AmeriGas OLP; limited partners of AmeriGas OLP did not have the ability to remove the General Partner or participate in the decision-making for AmeriGas OLP.
 The accounts of AmeriGas OLP were included in the consolidated financial statements based upon the determination that AmeriGas Partners had a controlling financial interest in, and was the primary beneficiary of AmeriGas OLP.
-As previously mentioned, on September 30, 2019, the General Partner interest to its newly formed, wholly owned subsidiary, AmeriGas Partners' limited partners' interest and its indirect 1.01% general partner interest in AmeriGas OLP.
+As previously mentioned, on September 30, 2019, the General Partner contributed its 1.01% general partner interest in AmeriGas OLP to AmeriGas Partners which contributed such general partner interest to its newly formed, wholly owned subsidiary, AmeriGas Propane GP, LLC.
+As a result, AmeriGas OLP became a wholly owned subsidiary of AmeriGas Partners through AmeriGas Partners' limited partner interest and its indirect 1.01% general partner interest in AmeriGas OLP.